 The fourth element in the Gold Standard is most important: a website that reflects all the assets identified in the destination audit like an online encyclopedia, including complete information such as hours, prices, maps, descriptions, etc. In categories where multiple entities exist (hotels, restaurants, golf courses, etc.), the data should be arranged in comparative charts that relate key information of interest to travelers.
 The information should be searchable in an interactive database format, as well.

 Organization and format of the website are critical.
 Information should be arranged as much as possible to highlight the most popular subject areas identified in the traveler survey, with no more than 25 major links per page, 12 options per menu, and 4-5 clicks to reach any webpage.
-A keyword analysis should be conducted to confirm the terms and topics that should be search engine optimized so they are easy to find.
+A keyword analysis should be conducted to confirm the terms that should be search engine optimized so they are easy to find.
 The website should be responsive so it can be viewed on a any kind of viewing device be it a smartphone, tablet or PC.